 where $\bar{Y}_i = \frac{\sum_{j\in P_i}Y_{j}}{n_i}$ and $\bar{X}_i = \frac{\sum_{j\in P_i}X_{j}}{n_i}$, and $n_i$ is the number of $i$'s peers.
 Even if the error term, $\varepsilon_{i}$, is exogenous to $X_i$ and to the peer groups, endogeneity still arises in this model due to the simultaneous determination of behavior within the groups: the reflection problem (\cite{manski1993identification}).
 After all, an increase in $\varepsilon_i$ affects one's $Y_i$, which then affects others' $Y_j$, leading to correlation between the average group outcome and the error.

-Empirical papers typically solved this challenge by exploiting additional information such as external variables for instruments or randomization.\footnote{For example, \cite{Sacerdote2001} exploits randomization of individuals to groups, \cite{brock2001interactions} exploits a specific block structure of groups, while other works use Instrumental Variables (IV) based on historical (e.g., \cite{acemoglu2015}) or other external restrictions (\cite{ioannides2003neighbourhood} and \cite{durlauf2008understanding})} Unfortunately, these solutions are unavailable for many settings.
-Yet, in a seminal contribution, \cite{bramoulle2009identification} showed that $(\beta, \boldsymbol{\delta}', \boldsymbol{\gamma}')'$ could be identified using only the model above, the existing $X_i$ and the network structure itself, $\mathbf{G}$.
+Empirical papers have typically solved this challenge by exploiting additional information such as external variables for instruments or randomization.\footnote{For example, \cite{Sacerdote2001} exploits randomization of individuals to groups, \cite{brock2001interactions} exploits a specific block structure of groups, while other works use Instrumental Variables (IV) based on historical (e.g., \cite{acemoglu2015}) or other external restrictions (\cite{ioannides2003neighbourhood} and \cite{durlauf2008understanding}).} Unfortunately, these solutions are unavailable for many settings.
+Yet, in a seminal contribution, \cite{bramoulle2009identification} showed that $(\beta, \boldsymbol{\delta}', \boldsymbol{\gamma}')'$ could be identified using only the model above, the existing $X_i$ and the network structure itself, $\mathbf{G}$, where its $ij$ element $g_{ij} > 0$ represents that $j \in P(i)$.
 They proposed using instruments based on the characteristics of friends-of-friends or higher-order connections (i.e. $\mathbf{G}^k \mathbf{X}$, where $\mathbf{X}$ is the matrix stacking $X_i'$).\footnote{Such instruments are valid because they are excluded from \eqref{struc_model_intro} and $\mathbf{X}$ and $\mathbf{G}$ are exogenous.